bsmith89/compbio-template/TEMPLATE.md

     Alternatively, add a smudge filter in the intialization process that replaces the shebang with the virtualenv python.)

+`etc/`

+:   While not strictly code, the `etc/` directory is a place to store version
+    controlled data which cannot be regenerated automatically, but which is needed for the workflow regardless of the data in `raw/`.

+    The best example of something that should go in this directory are primer sequences.
+Contents of `etc/` are version controlled, unlike raw data.

 `bin/`

 :   Executable files which carry out any parts of the pipeline requiring more